mlang/bmc/README.txt

   Here is a (possibly incomplete) list of C++11 features used by BMC:
   * Rvalue references and move constructors[6]: This is probably the greatest improvement to C++ performance-wise.
-Nevertheless it is currently only used to implement move-semantics for the FluidSynth wrapper class (to fullfil a requrement of the threading API).
+Move-semantics are currently used in the FluidSynth wrapper class (to fullfil a requrement of the threading API).
     Additionally, disambiguate.hpp makes some use of the STL member function emplace_back() to increase performance.
+If need be, the use of emplace_back can simply be replaced by its (slower) equivalent push_back.

    [6] http://en.wikipedia.org/wiki/C++11#Rvalue_references_and_move_constructors